Featured Articles ➔

 - Switch to cold or lukewarm showers to avoid the overly drying effect of hot water.
 Once you’re out of the shower, make sure to pay extra attention to how you dry your beard.
 No unwanted moisture here, please!

 - Speaking of moisture, stick to your skincare routine!
-Once you’ve bought all the necessary products, make sure to regularly cleanse, exfoliate, and moisturize – and no skimping on any of them!
+Once you’ve bought all the necessary products, make sure to regularly cleanse, exfoliate dead skin cells, and moisturize – and no skimping on any of them!